trust-mfn-berlin/animals-as-objects/vault/story.the-afterlife-of-zoo-animals.md

 </figure>

 The carcasses of zoo animals, especially large mammals, are usually not simply disposed of.
 It has long been the case that as much of the carcass as possible is used for other purposes.
 The same applied to "Siam", and as with all zoo animals that have this kind of afterlife, his body was not kept intact.
 Tracing this elephant’s story therefore entails a search for individual body parts, leading us to various different locations.
-(See als [[story.bobby-tracking-body-parts2]].)
+(See also [[story.bobby-tracking-body-parts2]].)

 ## Colonial traces